kev0960/ModooCode/md/inst/prefetchh.md

 If the line selected is already present in the cache hierarchy at a level closer to the processor, no data movement occurs.
 Prefetches from uncacheable or WC memory are ignored.

-The PREFETCHh instruction is merely a hint and does not affect program behavior.
+The `PREFETCHh` instruction is merely a hint and does not affect program behavior.
 If executed, this instruction moves data closer to the processor in anticipation of future use.

 The implementation of prefetch locality hints is implementation-dependent, and can be overloaded or ignored by a processor implementation.
 The amount of data prefetched is also processor implementation-dependent.
 It will, however, be a minimum of 32 bytes.
 Additional details of the implementation-dependent locality hints are described in Section 7.4 of Intel(R) 64 and IA-32 Architectures Optimization Reference Manual.

 It should be noted that processors are free to speculatively fetch and cache data from system memory regions that are assigned a memory-type that permits speculative reads (that is, the WB, WC, and WT memory types).
-A PREFETCHh instruction is considered a hint to this speculative behavior.
-Because this speculative fetching can occur at any time and is not tied to instruction execution, a PREFETCHh instruction is not ordered with respect to the fence instructions (MFENCE, SFENCE, and LFENCE) or locked memory references.
-A PREFETCHh instruction is also unordered with respect to CLFLUSH and CLFLUSHOPT instructions, other PREFETCHh instructions, or any other general instruction.
-It is ordered with respect to serializing instructions such as CPUID, WRMSR, OUT, and MOV CR.
+A `PREFETCHh` instruction is considered a hint to this speculative behavior.
+Because this speculative fetching can occur at any time and is not tied to instruction execution, a `PREFETCHh` instruction is not ordered with respect to the fence instructions (MFENCE, `SFENCE`, and LFENCE) or locked memory references.
+A `PREFETCHh` instruction is also unordered with respect to `CLFLUSH` and `CLFLUSHOPT` instructions, other `PREFETCHh` instructions, or any other general instruction.
+It is ordered with respect to serializing instructions such as `CPUID`, `WRMSR`, `OUT`, and `MOV` CR.

 This instruction's operation is the same in non-64-bit modes and 64-bit mode.